 My best move was to get out of here as fast as possible and head towards the cause.
 That brought to mind another popular saying at the UEAF: ‘The closer a man approaches death and survives, the closer he approaches the truth.‘ Short and simple, but it resonated with many of us, and we held it dear every time we attempted the daring escape from Earth’s atmosphere.

 As I stepped into the vestibule chamber I was really greeted with a ravishing view of the most flamboyant, almost sickeningly grandiose entrance hall I had ever seen.
 Diamond studded this, ruby encrusted that; priceless piece of art here, priceless antique there (and they were all authentic!).
 Wave after wave of meaningless opulence really, and not what one expected from a simple clock tower.
 There was a good reason I felt sickened rather than excited by the collection I saw here.
-While modern day Arizona was known for its gem manufacturing (for all you history dunces out there: when naturally occurring gem supplies ran out in 2051 we switched to producing them artificially) there was a significant wealth disparity between the residents of Byzantine Ridge none of us talked about but always lay dormant in the back of our minds.
-Seeing this selection of abundant and rare 100% real extravagances discharged several pangs of guilt through my conscience, as if I was the owner who at any time could sell every one of them to out-of-state buyers, donate the money to the city council, and cure the town’s lasting impoverishment.
+While modern day Arizona was known for its gem manufacturing there was a significant wealth disparity between the residents of Byzantine Ridge which none of us talked about but always lay dormant in the back of our minds.
+Seeing this selection of abundant and rare 100% real extravagances discharged several pangs of guilt through my conscience, as if I was the owner who at any time could sell every one of them to out-of-state buyers, donate the money to the city council, and help to cure the town’s lasting impoverishment.